Vexations: First public performance

 Vexations appears to have had no performance history before the idea gained ground that the piece was required to be played 840 times.
 The first of the marathon performances of the work in this way was on 9 September 1963, produced by John Cage and Lewis Lloyd at the Pocket Theatre at 100 Third Avenue in Manhattan by the Pocket Theatre Piano Relay Team, organized by Cage.

 Pianists included Cage, David Tudor, Christian Wolff, Philip Corner, Viola Farber, Robert Wood, MacRae Cook, John Cale, David Del Tredici, James Tenney, Howard Klein (the New York Times reviewer, who was asked to play in the course of the event) and Joshua Rifkin, with two reserves.
 Cage set the admission price at $5 and had a time clock installed in the lobby of the theatre.
 Each patron checked in with the clock and when leaving the concert, checked out again and received a refund of 5¢ for each 20 minutes attended.
 "In this way", he told Lloyd, "people will understand that the more art you consume, the less it should cost."
 But Cage had underestimated the length of time the concert would take.
 It lasted over 18 hours.

-One person, an actor with The Living Theatre, Karl Schenzer, was present for the entire performance.
+One person was present for the entire performance: Karl Schenzer, an actor with The Living Theatre.